Data-Visualization-Intro/2-SVG/readme.md

 </svg>
 ```

-We can now use `cx="0"` to center the circle.
+By using the CSS transform property to center the group we can now use `cx="0"` to center the circle.
 The positioning system becomes more intuitive and easier to work with.

 <!-- For example: